nayakam/technologies/lead/readme.md

 *   Autonomy
     *   https://blog.newrelic.com/culture/autonomous-teams-what-they-are-and-why-you-should-care/#:~:text=With%20autonomy%2C%20you%20have%20the,either%20succeed%20or%20fail%20together.
+    *    people are trusted and encouraged to take ownership of their own work and skill development.
 *   Mastery
     *   Motivate people to pool their talents and perform at their best individually and as team player
+    *   people see no limits to their potential and are given the tools they need to continue to improve their skills.
 *   Purpose
-    *   Describe what your team does
+    *   Describe what your team does ?
     *   Who are you doing it for?
     *   Why are we doing what we do?
+    *   people are encouraged to use their skills to achieve a "greater" purpose – for instance, getting involved in a "good cause" that they are passionate about.

 ### Characteristics
 *   Get the Result - Driven by value